-Banff grading system is a classification of the severity of chronic renal allograft nephropathy.
+The Banff grading system is a classification of the severity of chronic renal allograft nephropathy.
 This was originally implemented in 1997 and updated subsequently in 2005, 2007, 2009, 2013, and 2017.
-This schema grades disease severity according to interstitial fibrosis, atrophy and loss of tubules (IF/TA):
+This schema grades disease severity, according to interstitial fibrosis, atrophy, and loss of tubules (IF/TA):

-As many as one-third of cadaveric kidney transplant recipients suffer graft loss within 5 years of transplantation.
+As many as one-third of cadaveric kidney transplant recipients suffer graft loss within five years of transplantation.

 Unfortunately, changes in immunotherapy have proven to be mostly ineffective in changing the prognosis for patients with established chronic allograft nephropathy.